-He is actually surprised by the question.
+He's surprised by the question.
 "That address is the parking lot of this establishment, the lot to which you were unable to gain admittance."

-Thinking back, McGee is not entirely surprised.
+Thinking back, McGee isn't entirely surprised.
 He'd found the restaurant on the corner of the block by the intersections of the streets, not by numbers.
 The Agents withhold all comment as they exit the building, turn left and work their way through a thickening crowd to the entrance of the restricted lot, their gold shields gain them admittance under the yellow 'Crime Scene' tape to the lot illuminated by the high headlight beams and flashing lights of Metro PD vehicles.

 O'Mallory shakes her head, not taking her eyes off the little she can see or her attention away from her prayers.
 She has her own shield in her purse, but what work she could carry out can be as efficiently accomplished at a distance.

 "No; I'd just be in the way in there.
-Tomorrow morning I can administer Last Rites when Dr. Mallard has the bodies in his Autopsy Room.
+Tomorrow morning I can administer the Last Rites when Dr. Mallard has the bodies in his Autopsy Room.
 This evening all I can do is pray."
 From the corner of her eye, she sees Dawn cross herself with that familiar start that tells her the young woman had forgotten.
-She can't blame her, being this close to death is something she is not used to either.
+She can't blame her, being this close to death is something she's not used to either.

 "Another - I – I have to – to get out of here."